A tease for The Discovery

 When the colonists revolted against British rule in the eighteenth century they became patriots, but this was not the British point of view (POV), which is a film term that I explained in Custer and the Cheyenne: George Armstrong Custer’s Winter Campaign on the Southern Plains (Upton and Sons, Publishers, 1995).
 Why not the Apaches and the Cheyennes?
 Wasn’t their revolt similar?
 The soon to be Americans fought to free themselves from a tyrannical overrule while the Apaches and Cheyennes fought against a massive enemy that wanted their land at all costs.

 Sand Creek is turning into becoming the most difficult book that I have ever written.
 Why?
 Simply put I’m attempting to tell the story through a handful of major players from five distinct categories.
 I want to bring the leading players (as well as major secondary players) to life through their actions and words.
 This is considerably more difficult than it sounds.
-Not because I’m viewing the lead-up to the attack at Sand Creek, the attack at Sand Creek, and the aftermath of the attack through the eyes of the players but because there isn’t a lot of primary source material on these players (and often secondary sources are light on information).
+Not because I’m viewing the lead-up to the attack at Sand Creek, the attack at Sand Creek, and the aftermath of the attack through the eyes of the players but because there isn’t a lot of primary source material on these players (and often secondary sources are light on information, or worse heavy on mis-information).

-For the book to work I must find the required information, and this hasn’t been easy and especially so since an archive that I mined in June 2014 for 12 days has still not delivered requested material that I was supposed to have received in September 2014.
+For the book to work I must find the required information, and this hasn’t been easy and especially so since the George Bird Grinnell archive at the Braun History Library at the Southwest Museum (Los Angeles that I mined in June 2014 for 12 days has still not delivered material that I requested and was supposed to have received no later than September 2014.
 One might say, “Kraft, tell them to keep the damned material!”
-Believe me I’ve thought of this more than once, and it’s pretty bleeping hard to keep a civil tongue each time I approach the archive, which is local, on the status of the delivery.
+Believe me I’ve thought of this more than once, and it’s pretty bleeping hard to keep a civil tongue each time I approach the archive on the status of this important delivery.
 My guess, I’ll probably receive the material in 2017 (which is beyond my manuscript delivery date).
-I should know better, for the archive had missed a deadline for an image permission I needed to use one photo in the second Gatewood book (and they had about six months to create the permission), so the track record was already in place (only now it is one hundred times worse).
-It is magnified as I’m trying to present the Cheyennes in a way that I’ve never done before, and here I must succeed for the manuscript having any chance of working as I envision it.
+I should know better, for the archive had missed a deadline for a single image permission I needed to use one photo (that’s right, one photo permission for an image that I had already used in Gatewood & Geronimo) for the second Gatewood book (and they had about six months to create the permission).
+That wasn’t enough time, and the Southwest didn’t deliver, … my deadline came and passed and I used another image from an archive that knows what deadlines are.
+Yes, I am well aware of their less than sparkling track record (and yes, there is a hint of sarcasm here).
+But It is now magnified as I’m trying to present the Cheyennes in a way that I’ve never done before, and here I must succeed for the manuscript to have any chance of working as I envision it.

 For the record I’m approaching the leading and supporting players in the Sand Creek manuscript through their POV.
 That is I’m attempting to present them through their actions, and honestly I believe almost everyone who has lived or lives believes that what they do is good (at least from their POV).
 Of course there are people, such as Charles Manson and Ted Bundy, who were massive murderers (I almost had contact with Manson as a place he at times lived at I used for a motorcycle stop and I worked on a mini-series on Bundy called The Deliberate Stranger, 1986).
 Oh, for the record, Los Angeles has returned to days long gone.
 August 2015 has a confirmed murder count of 39 per the Los Angeles Times (“Deadliest August in Los Angeles in 8 years,” 4Sept2015).
 Until 2015 the Times had been bragging about the decline in heinous crime in Los Angeles.
 I guess they spoke up too soon, and gulp, need to swallow a little of their misrepresentations.

-Do not doubt it, the lead up to the massacre at Sand Creek was bloody from both sides, and a lot of innocent people died.
+The lead up to the massacre at Sand Creek was bloody from both sides, and a lot of innocent people died.
 The tragedy at Sand Creek in November 1864 is perhaps the most important event of the Cheyenne Indian wars on the central and southern plains for it made the Indians realize that the white man had one goal—To kill them and take their land.
-This single event marked beginning of the end of the Cheyenne lifeway.
-It was an intense time for Indians and whites alike.
-To repeat myself many innocents would die horribly.
+This single event marked beginning of the end of the Cheyennes’ freedom.
+It was an intense time for Indians and whites alike, and many innocents would die horribly.
 Lives and careers (of both races) would be put on the line.
 These people made decisions that were popular and not popular among their own race.
 Some of these decisions led to a loss of prestige, power, and at times death.
 Heroes would become villains and villains would be vindicated. … And still people would die.
 By the end of the 1860s the Cheyenne lifeway had come to an end.
-Oh, there would be Cheyenne attempts to return to a former homeland in the north, but this would prove to be impossible.

 Back to The Discovery

 The manuscript moves toward production at an increasing pace.
 Two polishes have been completed.
-I’m excited. … Although I have basically ignored (or hidden) plot I want to share a few lines of dialogue that deal with the first meeting of two key players in the story, and it is exploratory in character development.
+I’m excited. … Although I have kept the plot a secret I want to share a few lines of dialogue that deal with the first meeting of two key players in the story, and it is exploratory.
 Moreover it gives away nothing of the plot.
 Character development is usually created with action and dialogue, and in this example it is almost totally through dialogue.

 The above is the hope of every writer.